therealsphinx/support.balsamiq.com/content/sales/leftcompany.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "The person who bought our license left the company / I don't use the same email address anymore.
-How can I look up my license or change my email address in your system?"
+title: "The Person Who Bought Our License Left the Company / I Don't Use the Same Email Address Anymore.
+How Can I Look up My License or Change My Email Address in Your System?"
 menu:
   menusales:
     parent: sales